Putting shoes on a Dragon: Kamaj Silva takes his business to Dragons' Den

 Despite it not being what he studied in school, he found that his Centennial College Children’s Media education still significantly helped him.

-“For SNEAKERTUB, we do a lot of videos and photo shoots for social,” he says, “and a lot of promotional stuff, so a lot of the production background, a lot of the practicals they taught us at Centennial still help me.”
+“For SNEAKERTUB, we do a lot of videos and photo shoots for social,” he says, “and a lot of promotional stuff, so a lot of the production background, a lot of the practical things they taught us at Centennial still help me.”
 Another thing that helped: The business pitching aspect of the program.

 “We’d be pitching a lot of TV programs,” he says, “and that helps me to this day, because as an entrepreneur and independent business, pitching goes a long way.
 I pitch a lot.
 I pitch to sales reps, I pitch to new brands, I pitch to investors.”
 Eventually, he’d use that training to get onto Dragons' Den.